 After lunch, we tried exploring the French Quarter Festival I felt better after some food and water.
 I needed that re-fueling.
 I was still rather tired from traveling.

 If I am being honest, I was not overly impressed with the French Quarter.
 It was hot and full of drunk people.
 I think I would have enjoyed it more had it not been a festival day.
 If it had been a more quiet day, I think I would have enjoyed walking around and seeing some of the shops.

 Bourbon St. is mostly just a row of daiquiri shops and bars.
 The other streets around it have much nicer shops and restaurants.
 I was hot and exhausted from a long day of travel.
-I was over the whole New Orleans experience before it even began.
 I don’t regret going into the French Quarter though, because I got an amazing Cajun meal.
 The food is what I care about when I travel.
 I make plans to eat and then find things to do in between meals.
 So, yesterday I started my trip with a good meal and felt satisfied already with my New Orleans experience.

 *This post reflect my honest views.
 I did not receive any compensation or other incentives to post this review.

 New Orleans, LA 70130